RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/External PDF files.md

 ### Create a dummy file manually

+Don't worry, there are also [[#How to create dummy files easily|easier ways]] - but let's create a dummy PDF file manually just to get the idea.

 For example, open your favorite text editor and create a text file with the following content:

 ```